Kommunicate-io/Kommunicate-Web-SDK/docs/docs/configuration-webhooks.md

 Add authentication to this post data request by configuring webhook authentication token in Kommunicate dashboard.
 This authentication token can be any random string.
 Scroll down to the **Security** section in **Webhooks & Security** page

 > **NOTE:** We recommend configuring this authentication token in Kommunicate dashboard as it adds authentication layer for all the API call going from Kommunicate to your server.
-This authentication token will be passed as **Authentication**  header in the form of base64 value of authentication token.\nBasic Base64Encode of authentication token\nExample: **Basic YWJjZGVm**
+This authentication token will be passed as **Authentication**  header in the form of base64 value of authentication token.
+Basic Base64Encode of authentication token <br>Example: **Basic YWJjZGVm**

 Now Kommunicate Server POST data to the configured Url with following headers: